 - 4.1 FMLC is a company limited by guarantee ("the Company") governed by its Memorandum and Articles of Association ("Article") dated 3 December 2015 (replacing earlier Memorandum and Articles of Association dated 15 October 2013).
 Anyone over the age of 18 can become a Member of the Company.
 There are currently five Members, each of whom agrees to contribute a sum not exceeding £1 in the event of its being wound up. - 4.2 FMLC is registered as a charity with the Charity Commission.
 Directors appointed to the Board of the Company have control and management of the Company and are, therefore, the Charity Trustees for the purposes of the Charities Act 2011.
-As such, they not only owe fiduciary duties in the normal way as Directors of the Company, but
+As such, they not only owe fiduciary duties in the normal way as Directors of the Company, but they also owe fiduciary duties to the Charity in the same way as they would if they were Trustees of a charitable trust. - 4.3 The Board is responsible for the governance of the Charity and oversees the operation and administration of FMLC, the Committee and the Secretariat.
+The Board maintains, supports and sets the terms of reference of the Committee.
+Minutes of meetings of the Committee are sent to the Board, who all also serve as Committee members. - 4.4 In accordance with Article 45 the Board may delegate any of its powers or functions to committees of two or more Trustees (which the Board may create), subject to such rules or requirements as the Board may consider appropriate, provided that the terms of any delegation are recorded in the meeting minutes.
+Such a delegation can be subsequently revoked by the Trustees. - 4.5 The Board must at all times comprise a minimum of two Trustees and a maximum (unless otherwise determined by an ordinary resolution of the Members) of ten in accordance with Article 27. - 4.6 The Appointments Sub-Committee (the "Sub-Committee") comprises the Chairman, the Deputy Chairman and the CEO.
+Its responsibilities include:

-Please see Appendix Seven for a diagram illustrating FMLC's governance structure, together with supplementary notes.
+6 Please see Appendix Seven for a diagram illustrating FMLC's governance structure, together with supplementary notes.